 - Demoted to Extra: He appeared regularly in the Sunbow series, but the DiC continuation only features him in a handful of episodes.

-- Rhymes on a Dime: He frequently speaks in rhyme.
+- Rhymes on a Dime: Starting from the third 5-parter, he frequently speaks in rhyme.

 - Scary Black Man: Subverted.
 He's big, bald and muscular, but he's one of the most easy-going and jovial members of the team.